Steelers QB Dwayne Haskins killed in auto accident

-Florida Highway Patrol spokeswoman Lt.
-Indiana Miranda confirmed the accident on westbound Interstate 595.
-Haskins was pronounced dead at the scene.
+”He was attempting to cross the westbound lanes of Interstate 595 when there was oncoming traffic,” Miranda said in an emailed statement.

-Miranda didn’t say why the 24-year-old Haskins was on the highway at the time.
-The accident caused the highway to be shut down for several hours.
+Miranda didn’t say why Haskins was on the highway at the time.
+The accident caused the highway to be shut down for several hours, and Miranda said it’s ”an open traffic homicide investigation.”

-“He was just walking on the highway and got hit,” Miranda told The Associated Press.
+A 2019 first-round draft pick by Washington, Haskins was released by the team after going 3-10 over two seasons.
+He was signed by Pittsburgh as a developmental QB, but he didn’t appear in a game last season.

+Haskins appeared to be in South Florida this week with several teammates, including fellow quarterback Mitch Trubisky, running back Najee Harris and tight end Pat Freiermuth.

-Haskins’ death sparked an outpouring of grief from multiple corners of the NFL, particularly with his former teammates with the Pittsburgh Steelers and Washington Commanders.
+Haskins’ death sparked an outpouring of grief from multiple corners of the NFL, particularly from former teammates with the Steelers and Commanders.

 ”I am devastated and at a loss for words with the unfortunate passing of Dwayne Haskins,” Steelers coach Mike Tomlin said. ”He quickly became part of our Steelers family upon his arrival in Pittsburgh and was one of our hardest workers, both on the field and in our community.
 Dwayne was a great teammate, but even more so a tremendous friend to so many.
 I am truly heartbroken.